zowe/docs-site/docs/user-guide/configure-certificates.md

 Review the following options to see which option best applies to your use case:

 * If you have an existing certificate, you can import this certificate to the keystore.
-For more information, see the instructions in [Import and configure an existing certificate](./import-certificates.md).
+For more information, see [Import and configure an existing certificate](./import-certificates.md).

 * If you do not have an existing certificate, you can  create one.
-For more information, see the article [Generate a certificate if you do not have a certificate](./generate-certificates.md).
+For more information, see [Generate a certificate if you do not have a certificate](./generate-certificates.md).

 * When your certificate is already in the keystore, it is ready for use.
-For more information, see the article [Use certificates](./use-certificates.md).
+For more information, see [Use certificates](./use-certificates.md).

 * If you run into any error when configuring certificates, see the [Troubleshooting guide for certificate configuring](placeholder).